Victory — Ridglan is shut down

 Covered Worldwide

-From the New York Times to Democracy Now to your hometown paper.
+From The Guardian to the New York Times to your hometown paper.

 “Animal Rights Activists Target Wisconsin Facility Accused of Breeding Dogs for Medical Experiments”